 It’s October and autumn is in the air.
-Your local coffee shop is finally open for business, but the line is easily minutes out before you can inhale your pumpkin spiced latte.
-Data for your phone is low, but you’ve been dying to browse that site which just sent you that 20% off coupon code.
-Scanning the list of Wi-Fi connections, you notice that two have the name of the coffee shop you entered, though slightly different spellings.
+Your local coffee shop is finally open for business; but the line is easily minutes out before you can inhale your pumpkin spiced latte.
+Data for your phone is low; but you’ve been dying to browse that site which just sent you that 20% off coupon code.
+Scanning the list of Wi-Fi connections, you notice that two have the name of the coffee shop you entered.
+You notice the two have slightly different spellings.
 How do you know which Wi-Fi is actually the business’s wireless connection, and which is a fake?

 The world is full of malicious users and people who are trying to gain access to any and all sensitive information, usually in hopes of turning a profit.
 Wireless connectivity is one of the ways by which attackers can swoop down and obtain usernames, passwords, banking digits, access codes, and even answers to personal questions that are used as two factor authentications.

 A common method they use is creating rogue hotspots in the hopes of eavesdropping into your session by performing man-in-the-middle attacks.
 They do this by creating hotspots that have similar wireless ID’s to the connection you are trying to get in to, then you will hopefully click on it and use their connection instead.
 This, in turn creates a connection that is a direct link to the malicious user who can now read, and possibly even intercept your online traffic.

 That banking website you went to and entered your username and password is now being read and copied by them.
 The credit card number you entered using your 20% off code is now in the hands of the attacker, and may even be shared across the Internet, thus rendering it no longer secure.